ethereum/EIPs/EIPS/eip-draft_multi-operator_per-token_erc721_approval.md

     /**
      * @notice Approves the operator to manage the asset on behalf of its owner.
-     * @dev Throws if msg.sender is not the current NFT owner.
+     * @dev Throws if `msg.sender` is not the current NFT owner, or an authorised operator of the current owner.
-     * @dev Approvals set via this method MUST be cleared upon transfer of the token to a new owner; akin to calling
+     * @dev Approvals set via this method MUST be revoked upon transfer of the token to a new owner; equivalent to
-     *      `revokeAllExplicitApprovals(tokenId)`, including associated events.
+     * calling `revokeAllExplicitApprovals(tokenId)`, including associated events.
      * @dev MUST emit `ApprovalFor(operator, tokenId, approved)`.
      * @dev MUST NOT have an effect on any standard ERC721 approval setters / getters.
      */